knative/eventing/docs/spec/broker.md

 #### Event filters

-Implementations of Trigger MUST support both attributes filter and expression filter.
+Implementations of Trigger MUST support both attributes filter and jsExpression filter.

 The attributes filter specifying a list of key-value pairs MUST be supported by Trigger.
 Events that pass the attributes filter MUST include context or extension attributes that match all key-value pairs exactly.

-The expression filter specifying a Javascript expression MUST be supported by Trigger.
+The jsExpression filter specifying a Javascript expression MUST be supported by Trigger.
 If the evaluation of the expression returns a Javascript value coercible to the boolean `true`, then the trigger filter MUST pass the event.
 Implementations MUST make the event accessible, within the expression, through